 WASHINGTON

 Akerlund, Drew.
 “Walla Walla’s Chinese Population: the History of Walla Walla’s Chinatown 1862-1962.”
-The Annals of The Chinese Historical Society of The Pacific Northwest, 1984
+Annals of the Chinese Historical Society of the Pacific Northwest, 1984

 Chin, Art.
 Golden Tassels, A History of the Chinese in Washington, 1857-1992.
 Seattle: Art Chin, 1992.